MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

   - **Data_ClpDocIsProtected:bool** - Whether or not the document is protected by IRM

-  - **Data_ClpDocMetadataSource:int** - Enum specifying where sensitivity label metadata is from (IRM, OPC part, Sharepoint etc)
+  - **Data_ClpDocMetadataSource:int** - Enum specifying where sensitivity label metadata is from (IRM, OPC part, Sharepoint etc.)

   - **Data_ClpDocNeedsUpconversion:bool** - Whether the document needs to upconvert sensitivity label data from the custom.xml part